“Acknowledging, understanding, and confronting biases and the inequalities is the way to move forward, it’s this which catalyses words into action.”

 The equity issue is not just about women in STEM, with greater need for people to speak up on behalf of those who may be unseen or unheard.
 Angela Samuel, an engineer from National Measurement Institute, challenged Adi Paterson, the CEO of ANSTO, to advocate and include people of colour in their diversity targets – which he accepted.

 To Tanya Monro, the Chief Defence Scientist, these challenges are not only important, but necessary.
 And that challenge needs to extend to everyone to amplify each other, to amplify the positives, to move away from the Australian culture of seeing the negatives and dragging things down.
-She wanted to see women celebrating women.
+She wants to see women celebrating women.

 These things are easier said than done.
 We still have a long way to go to reach a truly inclusive industry.